LaitinenJoel/Lotto-App/README.md

 ```

 ## Screenshot
-Here is a screenshot of what the `chooseMode()` method (code example above) displays in the terminal after the program has been executed:
+Here is a screenshot of what the `chooseMode()` method (code example above) displays in the terminal after the user has picked the standard mode (normal lotto) and given seven numbers:

 ![image](https://github.com/user-attachments/assets/5f41a834-cbb0-488e-b492-d0bf71cad4fb)